Affiliate Statement and a Caveat

 Many people choose gluten-free flours only to need good recipes.
 Indeed, replacing gluten flours with gluten-free versions offers another chance at science!

 With the concern for gluten-free diets, several brands began creating gluten-free flour replacements.
 Many of these blend gluten-free grains, such as rice, with binders such as xanathan gum or cornstarch.
-These perform best in gluten-free recipes but can be used as substitutes in others.
-Many people prefer the nut and whole-grain flours instead of gluten-free mixes.
+These perform best in gluten-free recipes, but can be used as substitutes in others.
+Many people prefer nut and whole-grain flours instead of gluten-free mixes.
 They provide more nutrition and offer unique flavors that enhance your baked goods.

 For those seeking to just add a bit more flavors and experiment with gluten-free, I recommend you start with a partial amount. for instance, replace 25% of your white or whole-wheat flour with gluten-free flour.
 When you see the results, you can choose to add a bit more.
 Or maybe you prefer to change to another type.